-This is an unbiased review because we love both Drupal and WordPress here at O8 – we work with them about half-and-half on a daily basis across many industries, which gives us tons of great insight into the advantages and pitfalls of both platforms.
-We often help people choose between the two platforms because there really is a right tool for the right job in many instances.
+We love both Drupal and WordPress here at O8 – our only bias is that there really is a right tool for the right job in certain instances.
+We work with both platforms about half-and-half on a daily basis across many industries, which gives us tons of great insight into their advantages and pitfalls.
+We often help people choose between the two platforms, and I would like to publicly share our knowledge about this choice.

 WordPress in 2020